seanstrom/Essays/importance-of-values.md

 abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```

 Composing functions with values is a very simple technique, but the simplicity carries a great amount of power when you start using more meaningful values.
-For example if we were to create our own value in the system, we can create functions that use that value as the contract between all the functions we want to compose.
+For example if we were to create our own value in the system, then we can create functions that use the value as the contract between all the functions we want to compose with.

 ```coffeescript
 person = (age, name) ->